-When you leave hospital, we will book a follow-up outpatient appointment for you to see your surgeon.
+When you leave hospital, we will book a follow-up telephone or video appointment (depending on your preference) for you to speak with your surgical team.
 The appointment is usually booked for six to 12 weeks after your operation.

 The 24-hour nurse advice line